Are you looking for the most powerful and effective hard surface moss killer you can buy in the United Kingdom?

 Several of them asked me to come back and treat their patios and driveways, even though I was a roofing contractor.

 For patios and other flat surfaces where water may puddle, you may need to reapply more frequently.
-For stubborn moss, algae and lichen on such surfaces, I suggest applying twice in the first year and then once per year going forward.
+For particularly stubborn moss, algae and lichen on such surfaces, I suggest applying twice in the first year and then once per year going forward.

 For any surface that is experiencing excessive moss growth (see photos above), first remove as much as you can manually without damaging the surface.